Sheriff: Fatal shooting of woman in Brainerd area cabin possibly a case of mistaken identity

 Bret Jevning said Tuesday that the week before the shooting Moser came to the RV park he owns across from the resort looking for his daughter.

-On the night of the shooting, Moser was "mistaking [Bernatsky] for my daughter," Bret Bernatsky said.
+On the night of the shooting, Moser was "mistaking [Bernatsky] for my daughter," Jevning said.

 Bernatsky's brother, Ben Bernatsky, said Moser "killed the wrong person."

-Ben Bernatsky said his sister and Jevning "look similar.
+Ben Bernatsky said his sister and Moser's ex-girlfriend "look similar.
 They have the same body structure, height and hair color."

 Sara Luberts, who along with her husband took over the resort in June, said Bethany Bernatsky moved in a couple of weeks ago.